NOAA-PMEL/TOATS/README.md

 Q: The code returns a linear regression slope error of zero for my seawater pH time series: pH slope (total scale) = -0.001 ± 0. per year.
 Is the error really 0?

 A: It is likely that Python is not returning trailing zeros in the standard error rounded to the user-defined decimal place.
 Try running the notebook again adding one additional decimal place when prompted by the dialogue box at the beginning.

+Q: The plots are not displaying properly when running TOATS.ipynb.

+A: Try replacing '%matplotlib notebook' with '%matplotlib inline' in the first code block of TOATS.ipynb.
+This will cause a loss of the interative functions of the plots, but is an alternative to displaying them.

 MAINTAINERS
 ------------